 We expanded into the U.S. market in 2012.
-Investment decisions with respect to the U.S. market are carried out through our Strategic Investment Committee led by our Chairman Mr. Yong Zhang together with two other board members, Mr. Thomas Gurnee and Mr. Yong Cui.
-We currently seek investment opportunities mainly through off-market transactions, including resales and distressed sales.
+Investment decisions with respect to the U.S. market are carried out through the investment committee of our board of directors.
+We currently seek investment opportunities mainly through off-market transactions, including re-sales and distressed sales.
 We currently consider the following factors when selecting a project:

-- · Geographic location.
-We intend to focus in areas that are economically active and diversified, and attractive to immigrants on the east and the west coast.
+- Geographic location.
+We intend to focus in areas that are economically active and diversified, and attractive to immigrants on the east and the

+west coast.

 - Risk adjusted financial returns.

 - Funding opportunities.

 We set up a specialized U.S. project team in 2012, comprised of U.S. local consultants and employees with substantial experience and understanding in various areas of the U.S. real estate market.
-As of December 31, 2012, we have only a few employees in the U.S., although we expect that number to increase slightly during 2013.
+As of December 31, 2013, we have a team of about 10 people in the U.S., although we expect that number to increase slightly during 2014.
 Their major responsibilities include project research, land valuation, property development management, contracts, and contract terms verification.
 We also work with outside consultants and agents familiar with the U.S. markets.

 To date, our acquisitions in the U.S. have been opportunistic and have not followed a specific development model.
-Our first property development project in the U.S. is our Williamsburg property in Brooklyn, New York.
-We anticipate that after construction of the development project commences, we will start marketing and pre-sale of our property upon receiving approval from the state attorney general.
-We currently expect our first project delivery and first revenue from the Williamsburg property in the first half of 2015.
+Our first property development project in the U.S. named New York Oosten is our Williamsburg property in Brooklyn, New York.
+We commenced construction of the development project in November 2013.
+We will start marketing and pre-sale of our property upon receiving approval from the state attorney general in 2014.
+We currently expect our first unit title conveyance and first revenue from the Williamsburg property in the second half of 2015.